 1. Do away with your large household trash bin and set up a designated recycling system, complete with a compost bin.
 Perhaps made out of used pallets ;)

 2. When out shopping, refuse plastic bags.
 All grocery stores allow reusable cloth bags and many have paper bags available or upon request.

 3. Refuse, refuse, refuse plastic straws!
 Use a metal or bamboo straw if you need one.

-4. Make sure you get into the habit of bringing your grocery, produce and meat containers with you.
+4. Make sure you get into the habit of bringing your grocery, produce, and meat containers with you.
 Chefs have a saying "mise en place" (everything in its place).
-Same can be applied to your shopping trips, have everything ready before you leave the house.
-In a pinch, you can use the paper mushroom bags instead of plastic.
-Produce can be transported without any additional packaging, just toss in your shopping bag.
+The same can be applied to your shopping trips, have everything ready before you leave the house.
+In a pinch, you can use paper mushroom bags instead of plastic.
+Produce can be transported without any additional packaging, just toss it in your shopping bag.

 5. At the butcher counter, two things will happen.
-Either you'll get a friendly and warm response "Sure we can use your container" (WIN) or you can request they wrap your meat in plain butchers paper, hold the plastic please - it's about better choices, not perfection right!
+Either you'll get a friendly and warm response "Sure we can use your container" (WIN) or you can request they wrap your meat in plain butcher's paper, and hold the plastic please - it's about better choices, not perfection, right?

-7. Have your reusable day to day items readily available when you're out of the house.
-Utensils, napkin, reusable water bottle and travel coffee mug.
+7. Have your reusable day-to-day items readily available when you're out of the house.
+Utensils, napkins, reusable water bottles, and travel coffee mugs.

-8. Buy in bulk (bring your own clean containers).
-Remember you can buy as little as you need, bulk does not have to mean a months supply at once.
+8. Buy in bulk (bring your clean containers).
+Remember you can buy as little as you need, bulk does not have to mean a month's supply at once.

-10. Explore and play around with making your own products at home.
-Not only is it fun but it's always cheaper in the long run, better for you health by miles and it's very rewarding for the soul.
+10. Explore and play around with making your products at home.
+Not only is it fun but it's always cheaper in the long run, better for your health by miles and it's very rewarding for the soul.